tymyrddin/purple/source/docs/social-engineering/why-simulations-fail.md

 # Where phishing simulations fail

-Most security awareness programmes have a structural flaw: they teach people to recognise phishing emails drawn from vendor training libraries, which are typically six to eighteen months behind what is actually arriving at your organisation.
+Most security awareness programmes have a structural flaw: they teach people to recognise phishing emails drawn from vendor training libraries, which are typically six to eighteen months behind what is actually landing in inboxes.

 The obvious typo.
 The generic "your account has been compromised" subject line.
 The suspicious link to a newly registered domain with no certificate.
 These are training artefacts, not current threats.